Skip to main content

 • Sign-off: inspector and supervisor.

-How to conduct a hoist inspection
+How to use this hoist inspection checklist

-Enter your email above to download the hoist inspection checklist.
+Get the free templateEnter your email above to download the full hoist inspection checklist as a PDF.Back to download form

 Complete a visual inspection before each use or at the start of each shift.
 Monthly inspections should cover deeper items such as chain or wire rope measurement, brake adjustment, limit switch function testing and electrical component checks.
 Annual thorough examinations should be performed by a competent person in accordance with AS 1418 and AS 2550, covering structural integrity, load testing and full component assessment.
 In MapTrack, you can schedule each inspection tier and track compliance across all your hoists and lifting equipment.